Bedroom Color Schemes

 Slate + Lemon + Cloud

-The oh-so fashionable color palette of gray and yellow makes a bold statement in this petite bedroom.
-A rich slate on the walls leans heavily towards the blue end of the gray spectrum and is the star of the scheme.
+If you're looking for bedroom paint color ideas, look no further than gray.
+In this petite bedroom, the oh-so-fashionable color palette of gray and yellow makes a bold statement.
+A rich slate on the walls leans heavily toward the blue end of the gray spectrum and is the star of the scheme.
 Cloud-color bedding continues the gray parade, and yellow on the pillows, ottomans, and accessories brings a partly sunny vibe to the chic grays.

 Pearl White + Cream + Black